Saturday, March 7, 2026

 ---

 We have mentioned Roger Conant several times and will relook at the start of Massachusetts this year as we continue with the 250.
-As the commemoration of the Revolution continues through 2033, we will step through the early years of Naumkeag which became Salem and which Winthrop didn't like.
+As the commemoration of the Revolution continues through 2033, we will step through the early years of Naumkeag which became Salem in 1629.
+The next year, Winthrop came through and did not like the area.
 So, he went further down the coast to Boston.

 With technology as a major focus, we will use some of the modern stuff.
 Mainly, it would be to discuss the issues related to use and misuse which is a common characteristic of people and their involvement with all matters of life, it seems.